Germanys Climate-stressed Trees Face catastrophe As Bugs Attack - UrduPoint

 After two unusually hot summers in a row, vast patches of the forests mythologised by medieval fairytales, Goethe's writings and Romantic painters have turned into tinder-dry dead zones.

-Given the scale of the threat to the one third of German territory covered by trees, Chancellor Angela Merkel's government will try to formulate new strategies at a "forest summit" on Wednesday.
+Given the scale of the threat to the one third of German territory covered by trees, Chancellor Angela Merkel's government convened a "national forest summit" on Wednesday.

+There Agriculture Minister Julia Kloeckner pledged 800 million Euros (about $880 million) in Federal and state funds over four years to restore the 180,000 hectares of forest destroyed by drought and pests as well as storms and fires -- the equivalent of 250,000 football pitches.

-The immediate culprit has been the tiny bark beetle, which has gone on a rampage as trees in water-starved habitats have lost their natural defences.
+The chief culprit has been the tiny bark beetle, which has gone on a rampage as trees in water-starved habitats have lost their natural defences.

 "The insect eats the bark and lays eggs inside," said forest ranger Arne Barkhausen.
 "The larvae then start to eat the trunk and block the nutrient pathways of the tree, which dies in about four weeks."
 The die-off has been front-page news in Germany, where millions enjoy regular walks in the woods and forester Peter Wohlleben's book "The Hidden Life of Trees" became a runaway best-seller.